Skip to content

 EndpointRoutePrefix (string?)

-• Effect: Sets a global route prefix that all category groups nest under.
-Categories auto-derive their route from their name (e.g., [HandlerCategory("Products")]/products), composing with the global prefix to produce /api/products.
+• Effect: Sets a global route prefix that all endpoint groups nest under.
+Groups auto-derive their route from their name (e.g., [HandlerEndpointGroup("Products")]products), composing with the global prefix to produce /api/products.
+Convention-based entity routes are auto-pluralized (e.g., GetProduct/products/{productId}).

 • Default: false

-• Effect: Sets the default authentication requirement for all generated endpoints
+• Effect: Sets the default authorization requirement for all handlers (both endpoints and direct mediator calls)

-• Use Case: Secure-by-default API with opt-out for public endpoints
+• Use Case: Secure-by-default API with opt-out for public handlers

 EndpointFilters (Type[]?)